Henry-Bayly/HenryBayly.github.io/_pages/about.md

 ---
 permalink: /
-title: "Researcher in Biostatistics, Machine Learning, and Biomedical Data Science"
+title: "Researcher in Biostatistics and Machine Learning"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi!
 My name is Henry Bayly.
 I am a 4th year PhD candidate in Biostatistics at Boston University.
-My research interests lie mainly in the holistic understanding of neurological disorders; particularly PTSD and Alzheimer's.
-I also work to develop methods that allow for the safe deployment of machine learning models in high-risk settings.
+My research broadly focuses on neurological disorders, with an emphasis on disentangling the genetic architecture underlying different diseases and understanding how they are related.
+I am also interested in the use of prediction models to better inform sample selection in clinical trials, particularly for Alzheimer’s Disease.
+My dissertation focuses on adapting Machine Learning prediction methods to clinical and epidemiological study settings.
+I am tackling questions of interpretability, complex study designs, and small sample size prediction.
 Outside of my academic life, I really like to run.
 I recently ran my first ultra-marathon and will likely continue to run more.
 At some point I will add a tab that tracks races with some fun pictures.

 <p align="center">
   <img src="https://raw.githubusercontent.com/Henry-Bayly/HenryBayly.github.io/136d29fadc615ee62fc3c8061187c30cce664bb7/assets/hiking.jpg" alt="Me hiking" width="400"/>